 Database technology is moving forward in giant leaps.
-This makes DBAs across the world wonder how these technical advances will affect their job prospects.
+This makes DBAs across the world wonder how these technical advances will affect DBA jobs.

 Through data findings covering the changes of DBA roles worldwide, Oracle University has identified a few key takeaways that DBAs need to consider when taking on the challenge of developing a career in this ever-evolving domain.